fahygao/full-stack-MySQL-AWS-Django/Issuelog.md

 # Issues related to DataBase:

-# What caused the issue?
+## What caused the issue: backend sever rejected to respond our Post/Get request?

 The backend server (nginx) rejected to connect to the new environment (django-env4) and application (one68_db_env), then the new domain could access to the backend apis and etc.